Anastasia Pavlyuchenkova: 2015: Slow start and late-season surge

-2016: Wimbledon QF and steady ranking
+2016: Wimbledon quarterfinal and steady ranking

 Pavlyuchenkova began the 2016 season at the Brisbane International, reaching the quarterfinals by beating fifth seed Timea Bacsinszky and Alizé Cornet.
 There, she fell to eventual runner-up Angelique Kerber.
 The following week in Sydney, she lost to Karolína Plíšková in the second round.
 She then suffered a second consecutive first round loss at the Australian Open when she fell to Lauren Davis in her opening match.
 She then reached the quarterfinals on home soil in St. Petersburg after seeing off Klára Koukalová and Carina Witthöft but there, she was beaten by eventual runner-up Belinda Bencic.
-She then made the quarterfinals in Acapulco where she lost to Yanina Wickmayer, but then suffered her first ever opening-round defeat in Monterrey where she lost to Pauline Parmentier in straight sets.
+She then made the quarterfinals in Acapulco where she lost to Yanina Wickmayer, but then suffered her first ever opening-round defeat in Monterrey where she lost to Pauline Parmentier, in straight sets.

-After a going winless in tournaments throughout the months of March and April, which includes the Indian Wells Open and Miami Open, Pavlyuchenkova advanced to the round of 16 at the Madrid Open for the third year in a row.
+After a going winless in tournaments throughout the months of March and April, which includes the Indian Wells and Miami Opens, Pavlyuchenkova advanced to the round of 16 at the Madrid Open for the third year in a row.
 There, she succumbed to eventual runner-up Dominika Cibulková in three sets.
 At the Italian Open, she lost to 13th seed Ana Ivanovic in the first round.
 At the French Open, Pavlyuchenkova won back-to-back matches at a Grand Slam tournament for the first time since the 2014 Australian Open, defeating the likes of Sara Sorribes Tormo and Çağla Büyükakçay to book her spot in the third round where she was beaten by compatriot Svetlana Kuznetsova.